mmxgn/brat/README.md

 that I needed for part of my PhD research.
 It has an `.openshift` directory with `action_hooks`, and changed several files to support data persistence to the `OPENSHIFT_DATA_DIR` directories.

+To install it to openshift 2:

+1. Create a Do-it-yourself cartridge in your project

+2. Clone the application directory in e.g. `brat-deployed`.

+3. Clone this directory in e.g. `brat-openshift`.

+4. Copy and paste folders `diy` from `brat-openshift` to `brat-deployed`

+5. `cd` to `brat-deployed/diy` and run `sh install.sh -u`.
+Follow the instructions.

+6. In `brat-deployed/diy` execute `git add config.py -f`.

+7. In `brat-deployed` execute `git push`.
+Wait until the application is deployed.

+8. Ssh to your openshift application and run: `mkdir $OPENSHIFT_DATA_DIR/{data,work}` and find a way to copy your data there.
+I have a second github repository holding the data and pulling them to my application using `git clone`.

+<b> Since I have not a free slot in our openshift server to try this one, please open an issue if something is wrongn and I will help you. </b>

 ## Documentation ##

 In an attempt to keep all user-facing documentation in one place, please visit